edgecollective/edge-blog/posts/notes/co2.md

 human exhalation, measurements of indoor CO2 concentration by low-cost CO2 sensors can often be good indicators of infection risk and suitable for mass deployment (9, 10).

+### Use of microphones to detect ambient activity

+- Electret MAX4466 (manual gain) listed on Adafruit, [here](https://www.adafruit.com/product/1063).
+- Electret MAX9814 (auto gain) listed on Adafruit, [here](https://www.adafruit.com/product/1713).
+- Adafruit Silicon MEMS Microphone Breakout - SPW2430, [here](https://www.adafruit.com/product/2716)

+ Nice [tutorial](https://learn.adafruit.com/adafruit-microphone-amplifier-breakout/overview) on measuring sound levels using the MAX4466.
+This might be the way to go if we're going to use ambient audio data to determine in-room activity.

+ Tutorial on using the [auto-gain](https://learn.adafruit.com/adafruit-agc-electret-microphone-amplifier-max9814) mic, which might be even better ...

+ > This fancy microphone amplifier module is a step above the rest, with built in automatic gain control.
+The AGC in the amplifier means that nearby 'loud' sounds will be quieted so they don't overwhelm & 'clip' the amplifier, and even quiet, far-away sounds will be amplified.
+This amplifier is great for when you want to record or detect audio in a setting where levels change and you don't want to have to tweak the amplifier gain all the time.

+ **Thoughts.**  Using a simple, auto-amplified microphone in this context seems useful.
+The raw data can be presented online, and used in an attempt to discern baseline thresholds.
+No algorithm needs to be applied at first; or, the user community can supply the algorithm.

+ This leads to a sensor in the following configuration:

+ - ESP32 ($3)
+ - USB chip ($2)
+ - Lithium ion charging ($1)
+ - OLED display (larger if possible) ($3)
+ - microphone (with switch to turn power off) ($2)
+ - SCD30 ($50)
+ - BMP388 or 390 ($5)
+ - a button or two ($2)
+ - PCB ($4)

+ Total: $72

+This can be designed as a separate board, or accomplished via, e.g.:

+- ESP32 + OLED + USB (Heltec) ($20)
+- microphone (adafruit MAX9814) ($8)
+- SCD30 ($50)
+- pressure sensor (adafruit BMP388) ($10)
+- PCB ($10)

+Total: $98

+Likely best to produce this latter version immediately, and then take time, if available, to make the inexpensive version.